Some communities postpone trick-or-treating due to windy, rainy Halloween forecast

 The remainder of the state is under a wind advisory from 8 p.m. to noon Friday with gusts between 40 and 50 mph.

-The Bay State will experience scattered showers during the morning and into the afternoon before the rain turns to patches of drizzle by the evening.
+The Bay State experienced scattered showers during the morning and into the afternoon before the rain turned to patches of drizzle in the evening.

 Others are happy that the event has been postponed, including Sean Joffrion who plans to go trick-or-treating in Leominster on Saturday.